Page viewed conversion metrics

 Because all of these URLs contain your-substring, clicks on the CSS selectors you specify on each page send events.

-2. (Optional) Click Add target URL to track behavior on more than one URL.
+2. (Optional) Click Add target URL to track behavior on more than one URL target.

-• per [analysis unit]: For page viewed metrics, the analysis unit will usually be “user,” “customer,” or similar, representing an individual person.
+4. Use the [analysis unit] drop-down menu to change or add analysis units.
+For page viewed metrics, the analysis unit will usually default to “user,” “customer,” or similar, representing an individual person.

 A page viewed conversion metric.